The Rif Mountains seen from the Intercontinental Biosphere Reserve of the Mediterranean

 Andalusia

-This reserve, which was declared by the UNESCO in October 2006, contains some of the most outstanding natural spaces in the eastern part of the province of Cadiz and the western part of Malaga, in Andalusia in southern Spain.
-It is also the first of its kind to feature a whole sea within its boundaries.
-What’s more, this intercontinental territory also includes two previously declared Biosphere Reserves in Andalusia: the Sierra de Grazalema and Sierra de las Nieves reserves.
-The Alcornocales and the Estrecho Nature Reserves; the natural spaces of Los Reales de Sierra Bermeja, Sierra Crestellina, Desfiladero de los Gaitanes and Playas de los Lances beaches; and the natural monuments of the Duna de Bolonia sand dunes, Pinsapo de las Escaleretas fir forest and Cañón de las Buitreras canyon are the other territories in Andalusia which are included within this reserve.
+This space was declared a Nature Reserve by UNESCO in October 2006, and it covers some of the most outstanding natural spaces in the eastern part of the province of Cadiz and the western part of Málaga, Andalusia, southern Spain, and is the first to have a sea within its boundaries.
+Furthermore, this intercontinental territory encompasses two previously declared Andalusian Biosphere Reserves: Those of the Sierra de Grazalema and Sierra de las Nieves.
+The Nature Reserves of the Estrecho and Los Alcornocales, the Natural Sites of Los Reales de Sierra Bermeja, Sierra Crestellina, Desfiladero de los Gaitanes and Playas de los Lances, and the Natural Monuments Duna de Bolonia, Pinsapo de las Escaleretas and Cañón de las Buitreras are the rest of the Andalusian territories included in this Reserve.

-The natural richness to be found on both shores of the Strait of Gibraltar is largely due to its role as a migratory route between the European and African continents.
-It is also home to over 117 species of birds, and the examples of animal species that can be found in this reserve include mammals such as wild boar and otters.
+The natural wealth that both sides of the Strait of Gibraltar possess comes largely from the migratory route that exists between the European and African continents.
+Thus, in addition to the more than 117 species of birds, the Reserve's characteristic fauna includes mammals such as wild boar and otters.

-The territory in the Andalusian part is also of interest as a particularly fine example of Mediterranean scrubland vegetation.
-Specifically, both on the northern and southern shores of the Strait of Gibraltar, there is a notable presence of endemic formations of fir trees, in addition to holm oaks, cork oaks and a wide variety of scrub and grassland vegetation.
+The Andalusian area as a whole is also characterised by the best representation of Mediterranean scrubland vegetation.
+Specifically, on both the northern and southern shores of the Strait, there are endemic formations of Spanish firs as well as holm oaks, cork oaks and a wide variety of scrubland and grassland.

 Biosphere Reserve